Metairie Cemetery: 1848

+Conversion to a cemetery

 The race track, which was owned by the Metairie Jockey Club, refused membership to Charles T. Howard, a local resident who had gained his wealth by starting the first Louisiana State Lottery.
 After being refused membership, Howard vowed that the race course would become a cemetery.
 After the Civil War and Reconstruction, the track went bankrupt and Howard was able to see his curse come true.
 Today, Howard is buried in his tomb located on Central Avenue in the cemetery, which was built following the original oval layout of the track itself.
-Mr. Howard died in 1885 in Dobbs Ferry, New York when he fell from a newly purchased horse.
+Mr. Howard died in 1885 in Dobbs Ferry, New York, when he fell from a newly purchased horse.

 Metairie Cemetery was previously owned and operated by Stewart Enterprises, Inc., of Jefferson, Louisiana.
 However, in December 2013, Service Corporation International bought Metairie Cemetery and other Stewart locations.

 Sights

 Metairie Cemetery has the largest collection of elaborate marble tombs and funeral statuary in the city.

 One of the most famous is the Army of Tennessee, Louisiana Division monument, a monumental tomb of Confederate soldiers of the American Civil War.
 The monument includes two notable works by sculptor Alexander Doyle (1857–1922):